rogrosso/lectures/gm/README.md

 7. Subdivision Surfaces

 Each folder contain the implementations for the different algorithms discussed in the course.
 For one of the implemented algorithms there is a *html* and a *JavaScript* which implement the technique.
-In order to run the code, a *live-server*.
-I personally use Visual Studio Code and start the web application with the live-serve plugin.
+In order to run the code, a *live-server* is required.
+I personally use Visual Studio Code and live-server plugin.